fossabot/englishisfun/README.md

 First off, you require the latest Android Studio 3.5.3 (or newer) to be able to build the app.

 You need to supply API keys for the various services the app uses.
-That is currently Marvel and Fabric (Crashlytics).
+That is currently Marvel.
 You can find information about how to gain access via these relevant links.

 -   Marvel: https://developer.marvel.com/